Licarsmeth/tryHackMe-notes/ip commands.md

 			- Simply add the protocol name, like `ip`, `ip6`, `udp`, `tcp`, and `icmp`
 		- Logical operators
 			- and, or, not
+		- Advanced filtering
+			- There are others like filtering by length, binary operations, header bytes, tcp flags, etc. Visit [here](https://tryhackme.com/room/tcpdump) to know more
 	- **Examples:**
 		- `tcpdump -i eth0 -c 50 -v` captures and displays 50 packets by listening on the `eth0` interface, which is a wired Ethernet, and displays them verbosely.
 		- `tcpdump -i wlo1 -w data.pcap` captures packets by listening on the `wlo1` interface (the WiFi interface) and writes the packets to `data.pcap`.
 It will continue till the user interrupts the capture by pressing CTRL-C.